crashtest-security/devsecops-example-heroku/README.md

 ### Enable Crashtest Security (DAST) Build Step

-- To integrate a dynamic vulnerability scan using the Crashtest Security Suite, log in on https://crashtest.cloud and create a new project with the following settings:
+- To integrate a dynamic vulnerability scan using the Crashtest Security Suite, log in on https://crashtest.cloud and create a new scan target with the following settings:

     - Project Type: Multi Page Application
     - Title: Choose a title you like
     - Protocol: https
     - URL: The URL that your application is running (Copy from your browser address bar after clicking on "Open App" in Heroku).

+- Click "Continue"
+- Choose the "Full Scan" scope to check for all possible vulnerabilities

+- Click "Create"
-- Click on Verify Project to download the verification file.
+- Click on "Verify Scan Target" to download the verification file.
 You need this file to allow the Crashtest Security Suite to scan your application.

 ![Download Verification File](/res/09_crashtest.png)